cheesemacfly/cheesemacfly.github.io/_posts/2017-01-11-dotnet-core-data-protection-keys-repository.markdown

 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services) {
-    // make sure you have the AppDbContext setup too services.AddDbContext<AppDbContext>(
+    // make sure you have the AppDbContext setup services.AddDbContext<AppDbContext>(
         options => options.UseSqlServer(Configuration.GetConnectionString("AppDbContext")));